johnli0135/parenthesizer/README.md

 ## Parentheses

-An explicit closing parenthesis (or square bracket or curly brace) closes any "invisible open parentheses" inferred through knowledge of operator arity.
+An explicit closing parenthesis (or square bracket or curly brace) closes any "invisible open parentheses" opened by operators.

-For example, in the following implementation of merge sort, the invisible open parentheses implied by `lambda` and `cond` are closed by the `]` that corresponds to `[merge`:
+For example, in the following implementation of merge sort, the "invisible parentheses" opened by `lambda` and `cond` are closed by the `]` that corresponds to `[merge`:
 ```racket
 define (mergesort x)